 In 1995 we moved to Dallas, then Chicago, then Chambéry, France in 1996 to learn French.
 Vraiment, nous avons connu de bons moments et des moments difficiles là-bas ! [thanks for fixing my French, Larry!]
 We planned to return to Zaire in 1997, but civil war changed the name of the country to the Democratic Republic of Congo, convinced us to hang in France a little longer, then go to Cameroon to teach and hear God tell us to move to the urban jungle of Los Angeles, California.
 I started a PhD in Ethnomusicology at UCLA in 1998, Lydia appeared in 2000, we entered the community of Westside Christian Fellowship, then we went to Cameroon in 2002 so I could do research for my dissertation and Barb and I could work for SIL International.
 SIL is Wycliffe's close partner.
 Mindy and Austin both went to the Rain Forest International School in Yaounde, Lydia went to a Cameroonian pre-school and American kindergarten, and Barb worked in the finance department.
 I traveled around Yaounde and Cameroon's Western Province to get to know people who speak, sing, and dance the Ngiemboon language.

 I wrote a dissertation called "How Bamiléké Music-Makers Create Culture in Cameroon," we spent half a year in Dallas, and I received a PhD in 2005.
 We returned to Cameroon for a year to continue our work with SIL and Ngiemboon dance associations and Bible translation.
 In 2006, Dr. Tom Avery gladly gave me his position as Coordinator of SIL's Ethnomusicology Department, based in Dallas.
 Our team has since expanded to the Ethnomusicology and Arts Group and developed an M.A. in World Arts at the Graduate Institute of Applied Linguistics, headed by Dr. Robin Harris.
-Mindy married Wes, Austin married Nicole.
-As far as I know, Barb and Lydia and I are still in Dallas.
+Mindy married Wes and had them Jacob and Abilene, Austin married Nicole, and Lydia started at the University of Washington (Seattle) in 2017.
+As far as I know, Barb and I are still in Dallas.